 Table 5.
-Goals and target audiences of I&E projects supported from January 1, 2015 through December 31, 2017
+Goals and target audiences of I&E projects supported from January y 1, 2015 through December 31, 2018

-Table 5.
-Goals and target audiences of 1&E projects supported from January 1, 2015 through December 31, 2017 Ducient Name & Centert Danger Primary Target Major Cook Project Name & Contact Person Audience Major Goals Envirothon Program Students in grades 9-12 Deliver a statewide program that strengthens problem solving skills by providing the opportunity to learn and use science-based information to identify and prescribe potential solutions that address NPS pollution and other natural resource concerns.
-The Regional Environmental Education Series (TREES) Students in grades K-12 Deliver a series of lyceum-style programs to schools to create greater appreciation for the state's water resources and increase participants understanding of the importance of wise use of all natural resources.
-NDSU Nutrient Management Educational Support Program Resource Managers & Livestock Producers Maintain a statewide program focused on the development and delivery of training programs, bulletins, workshops, demonstrations, and one-on-one planning assistance to promote better management of livestock manure.
-ND Project WET (Water Education for Teachers) K-12 Teachers & Students Deliver a variety of educational offerings throughout the state to increase participants' knowledge and understanding of NPS pollution impacts to our water resources and potential solutions to those impacts.
-Statewide ECO ED Program Students in grades 6-8 Provide technical and financial assistance for local soil conservation districts to conduct one-day tours or two-day camps that provide hands-on outdoor instruction on water quality, soil/erosion; wetlands, prairies, and woodlands.
-ND Water Wisdom Project Resource Managers & Agricultural Producers Deliver an educational program in south central and western ND that supports a variety of local educational offerings (e.g. workshops, tours, newsletters, demonstrations, etc.) focused on agricultural management practices that are effective at controlling NPS pollution.
+Primary Target Project Name & Contact Person Audience Major Goals ND Water Wisdom Project Resource Managers & Agricultural Producers Deliver an educational program in south central and western ND that supports a variety of local educational offerings (e.g. workshops, tours, newsletters, demonstrations, etc.) focused on agricultural management practices that are effective at controlling NPS pollution.
 Two regional soil health workshops and one statewide grazing planning workshop will also be supported.
 Discovery Farm Program Resource Managers & Agricultural Producers Establish a series of BMP demonstration sites on three working farms.
 These sites will be used to evaluate the water quality benefits of various BMP.
 Water quality and quantity will be collected to quantify the positive or negative impacts of the applied BMP.
 The current focus of the program is on BMP associated with livestock manure management and tile drain management.
 Prairie Waters Education Center Resource Managers & K -12 Teachers & Students Develop and manage an educational center to provide training and educational offerings addressing topics such as water quality monitoring; stream morphology; macroinvertebrate sampling and watershed management.
 Training and instruction will include both classroom style presentations and in-field educational sessions.
-Menoken Farm Soil Foodweb Project Resource Managers & Agricultural Producers Utilize the Menoken demonstration farm to showcase farming systems that improve soil health; increase water use efficiency and improve water quality.
+Menoken Farm Soil Foodweb Project and Planting Green Project Resource Managers & Agricultural Producers Utilize the Menoken demonstration farm to showcase farming systems that improve soil health; increase water use efficiency and improve water quality.
 Management of the demonstration fields will focus on the importance of continuous live roots in the soil, crop diversity; livestock grazing, and cover crops for improving soil health.
 Tours, newsletter, and meeting presentations will be used to disseminate information gained through the Menoken farm project.

-Primary Target Project Name & Contact Person Audience Major Goals Eastern ND Soil Salinity Demonstration Network Resource Managers & Agricultural Producers Increase landowner and resource manager awareness and understanding of soil salinity and soil health issues in eastern ND.
+Eastern ND Soil Salinity Demonstration Network Resource Managers & Agricultural Producers Increase landowner and resource manager awareness and understanding of soil salinity and soil health issues in eastern ND.
 The Soil Health Specialist employed by the project will: 1) promote proper management and protection of saline areas; 2) train local SCD staff and others on management options for saline areas; 3) maintain demonstration sites; and 4) disseminate information regarding soil health and management of saline areas.
 Educational outlets will include demonstration sites, workshops, Extension bulletins, videos, tours, and conferences.
 Ranchers Mentoring and Outreach Program Farmers and Ranchers Promote land management systems that will improve water quality and soil health.
 A network of mentors will be established to provide interested ranchers technical support and advice (from fellow ranchers) regarding management options that can be used to improve soil health and water quality as well as maintain the sustainability of their ranch or farm.
 Partners for Improving Water Quality I&E Program Resource Managers & Agricultural Producers As a follow-up phase to the Water Quality Mentorship and Outreach Program, the project will continue to deliver a balanced educational program in southwestern ND that promotes concepts and practices that will improve cropland and grazing management and protect water quality.
 ND Watershed Leadership Academy Resource Managers The Academy will deliver a series of four 2-day workshops focused in improving resource managers' skills in watershed project planning and management.
 The primary target audience includes soil conservation district staff and supervisors; NRCS staff and water resource board members.

-\Resource managers include individuals from NRCS, Extension Service, Soil Conservation Districts, 319 Projects, State Agencies, Private Organizations, Water Resource Districts, etc. involved in farm planning and resource management.
+Resource managers include individuals from NRCS, Extension Service, Soil Conservation Districts, 319 Projects, State Agencies, Private Organizations, Water Resource Districts, etc. involved in farm planning and resource management.